 The three plants will have a combined capacity of 392 megawatts of electricity, which will be provided to Pacific Gas & Electric (PG&E) and Southern California Edison.
 Commencement of construction on the first plant was in October 2010, following permitting review by the California Energy Commission and the Department of Interior’s Bureau of Land Management.
 During construction, the project will employee 1400 skilled craft workers from the San Bernardino Building Trades.
 The plants are scheduled to come online in 2013.

 JUNE 2011 IVANPAH SITE PROJECT STATUS

 INNOVATION: BUILDING IVANPAH

-Ian Copeland, president of Bechtel's Renewable Power business, discusses the Ivanpah Solar Generating System and the innovation needed to build the project.
+Ian Copeland, Bechtel, discusses the Ivanpah Solar Generating System and the innovation needed to build the project.
 Watch the video below.

 HIGHLIGHTS OF GROUNDBREAKING CEREMONY

 Ian Copeland, Bechtel

 B-roll of group holding up Ivanpah commemorative sign